longpdev/cs476.project/cs476.project.UI/README.md

 1. On the same dir, do `pnpm dev`
 1. Use the link created in your terminal to open the webpage

+# Common Issues
+1. There are some common issues with PowerShell terminal.
+If you see the `pnpm.ps1 cannot be loaded`.
+Try `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`.
+Aware that this is just a temporary fix and will only work for one session
+1. pnpm command not found: `corepack enable pnpm` and select yes

 # React + TypeScript + Vite